dugod/yeonhookim/README.md

 The `.room-tile-frame--type` rule in `index.css` draws a room numeral in place of a photograph.
 All six rooms have photographs now, so nothing uses it — it is kept in case a seventh room arrives before its picture does.

-## Still missing

-- **Blog content** — entry 3.4 is one line; the blog itself wasn't reachable
-- **Two Room 01 links** — the GCIMM poster and the journal submission page
-- **Photographs** for Physics Bowl, Sir Isaac Newton, WMTC, all of Room 03, and the CMAS entry.
-Those entries run full width instead (`.entry--text`).

-One supplied image was not placed: a "Daniel Kim — US Director, Class of 2027" card, which sat in the CIMC thumbnails in the workbook.
-Nothing on the résumé explains it, so rather than guess at a role I left it out.
-Tell me what it is and it goes in.

 ## Images